Rethinking Training Targets, Architectures and Data Quality for Universal Speech Enhancement: Abstract

 \section{Abstract}

 Universal Speech Enhancement (USE) aims to restore speech quality under diverse degradation conditions while preserving signal fidelity.
 Despite recent progress, key challenges in training target selection, the distortion--perception tradeoff, and data curation remain unresolved.
 In this work, we systematically address these three overlooked problems.
 First, we revisit the conventional practice of using early-reflected speech as the dereverberation target and show that it can degrade perceptual quality and downstream ASR performance.
 We instead demonstrate that time-shifted anechoic clean speech provides a superior learning target.
 Second, guided by the distortion--perception tradeoff theory, we propose a simple two-stage framework that achieves minimal distortion under a given level of perceptual quality.
 Third, we analyze the trade-off between training data scale and quality for USE, revealing that training on large uncurated corpora imposes a performance ceiling, as models struggle to remove subtle artifacts.
 Our method achieves state-of-the-art performance on the URGENT 2025 non-blind test set and exhibits strong language-agnostic generalization, making it effective for improving TTS training data.
-Code and models will be released upon acceptance.
-Audio samples are available at \url{https://anonymous.4open.science/w/USE-5232/}.
+Model weights are available for download at: \url{https://huggingface.co/nvidia/RE-USE}.